Carbonateb/palewind/README.md

 ## Color Editor

 The concept for the editor was taken from the excellent [palettte.app](https://palettte.app/) by [Gabriel Schneider](https://twitter.com/gabdorf).
+I have extended it with my own ideas.

+### How to use

 - The orange (left) node is **hue**
 - The gray (middle) node is **saturation**